jeongwoo1020/SWE_2021_41_2024_2_week_6/README.md

 ```
 > * This command executes the cat /etc/os-release command inside the running Docker container to display information about the operating system.
 The output will include details like the OS name, version, and ID.
 <br>
+> docker exec: Executes a command inside a container.
+> cat /etc/os-release: Reads and displays the contents of the /etc/os-release file, which contains information about the operating system inside the container

 ```bash
 docker exec <your_container> git --version